Eritrean Liberation Front: Liberation of Eritrea (1974–1977)

-In September 1974, a military coup known as the Derg removed Ethiopian Emperor Haile Selassie from power.
+In September 1974, a military junta known as the Derg removed Ethiopian Emperor Haile Selassie from power.
 This marked a shift in Ethiopia's Cold War alignment from the west to the east.
 Meanwhile, the rise of President Anwar El Sadat in Egypt converted the country to a western Cold War alignment.
 This shift in leadership paved the way for Ethiopia's request for Egypt to cease their support for the Eritrean independence movements.

 Also, by this time, the EPLF had amassed the support of Eritreans living in the Christian highlands.
 Nonetheless, Selassie's fall from power enabled the ELF and the EPLF to put aside their differences and jointly invade Asmara in January 1975.
 This offensive was largely successful; it liberated 95% of Eritrea.
 Additionally, in May 1975, Idris Mohammed Adem was replaced by Ahmed Mohammed Nasser as the leader of the ELF.
 By the mid-1975, Ethiopia began to fight back against the Eritrean independence movements by using propaganda to counter the Arab countries' notion of a holy war.
-This crumbled Ethiopia's relationship with Egypt and Sudan.
-Consequently, Sudan continued to support Eritrean independence movements and amassed Egypt's as a military ally if Ethiopia were to invade Sudan.
+This caused Ethiopia's relationship with Egypt and Sudan to deteriorate.
+Consequently, Sudan continued to support Eritrean independence movements and secured Egyptian support if Ethiopia were to invade Sudan.
 Furthermore, as Ethiopia was allied with the Soviets, Egypt provided aid to Eritrean independence movements out of fear of the Nile River being controlled by the USSR.